juliandeanmoran/SNCI_track/README.md

-## SNCI_track
+## :mushroom: SNCI_track
-Align GCaMP and RFP channels, autotrack, and generate traces for C. elegans small-number calcium imaging (SNCI) videos recorded from a single 2D plane.
+Align GCaMP and RFP channels, autotrack, and generate traces for ***C. elegans*** small-number calcium imaging (SNCI) videos recorded from a single 2D plane.

+Disclaimer: you probably won't have much interest in this code unless you do ***C. elegans*** functional imaging using a compound fluorescence microscope.

-## Installation
+## :seedling: Installation

 1. clone git repository:
     navigate to dir you want to clone to